 4.2.3.2.1 General

 Prior to provisioning of data collection and reporting , the Provisioning AF shall create a new Provisioning Session.
 The following CRUD operations are used to manage Provisioning Session resources.
-Additional details, including definition of the Provisioning Sessions API, are provided under clause 6.2.
+Additional details are provided under clause 6.

 4.2.3.2.2 Create Provisioning Session